 Use it cautiously

-Butterbur is considered as one of herbal remedies for allergies that have good effect as well as oral antihistamine drugs.
+Butterbur is considered an effective herbal remedy for allergies.
+It's considered an oral antihistamine.
 It contains useful chemical substances, called petasin, which can help reduce inflammation.
 In addition, these also help block histamine and leukotriene that the body releases during allergy.
-As quoted from WebMD, one study by Swiss researchers showed that one tablet of butterbur extract four times daily was effective.
+As quoted from WebMD, "one study by Swiss researchers showed that one tablet of butterbur extract four times daily was effective".

 A special warning word: Since butterbur has toxic substances called pyrrolizidine alkaloids that can damage the liver, make sure you pick ones marked "PA Free."

 Doctors commonly prescribe antihistamine drugs such as cetirizine to deal with any symptom of allergy.
-If you prefer herbal remedies, you can get natural antihistamine in stinging nettle (the scientific name is Urtica dioica).
+If you prefer herbal remedies, stinging nettle (or Urtica dioica) is a natural antihistamine.

-Some experts of herbal medicines state that stinging nettle has antihistamine acts as well as commercial antihistamine drugs but without any adverse effect such as dry mouth or drowsiness.
-According to them, stinging nettle works by inhibiting the body in producing histamine.
+Some experts of herbal medicines state that stinging nettle has antihistamine acts as well as commercial antihistamine drugs but without any adverse effects such as dry mouth or drowsiness.
+According to them, stinging nettle works by inhibiting the body from producing histamine.